Match of the Century (tennis): Venue

 The Carlton Club was not that large, consisting of just six courts.
 American sportswriter John Tunis described the setting as a "tawdry little excuse for a tennis club".
 The courts themselves were positioned in a way so that the players were nearly always facing the Sun, except between 11:00 AM to 1:00 PM.
 As such, the final was scheduled for 11:15 AM to avoid that issue.

-The capacity on the main court was not anywhere near close to being able to accommodate all of the people interested in attending the match.
-Once the second semifinal concluded, workers arrived to construct a secondary set of bleachers that would greatly increase the seating capacity.
+The capacity on the main court was nowhere close to being able to accommodate all of the people interested in attending the match.
+Once the second semifinal concluded, workers arrived to construct a secondary set of bleachers to greatly increase the seating capacity.
 Tickets for these seats were not sold until 9:00 AM on the day of the match, only about two hours before the match itself.
-Fans interested in buying these tickets began to form a line outside the club the afternoon before the day of the match, some of which paid people to hold their place in line for that afternoon or overnight.
+Fans wanting to buy tickets began to form a line outside the club the afternoon before the day of the match, some of whom paid people to hold their place in line for that afternoon or overnight.
 The makeshift bleachers were still being built on the morning of the match and were not completed until within an hour of the scheduled start time of the match.
 As such, there was no time for the building inspector to test the safety of the bleachers; however, the lack of safety awareness largely did not concern or deter the ticketed spectators.
-Seated tickets were sold out at 300 francs each, already about six times more than the cost of tickets at the U.S. National Championship men's singles final, which were sold at as low as $2 per seat at the time.
+Seated tickets sold out at 300 francs each, already about six times more than the cost of tickets at the U.S. National Championship men's singles final, which were sold at as low as $2 per seat at the time.
 In addition to seated tickets, standing room was also sold out at 100 francs per person.
 Moreover, many tickets were scalped at up to 1200 francs, equivalent to about $48.